Get the Recipe

-What this means is that in order to get both end results, you need the adaptability of a two-zone indirect fire.
+What this means is that in order to get both results, you need the adaptability of a two-zone indirect fire.
 That is, a fire with all the coals piled up on one side.
 This gives you a cooler side to cook gently on, and a hotter side for crisping.

-Hot Then Cool, Or Vice Versa?
+Hot Then Cool, or Vice Versa?

 Conventional cooking wisdom tells us that we should start our meats over high heat, browning the exterior and building up a crust before finishing it off gently to cook through.
-This approach is based largely on the outdated notion that "searing locks in juices," an idea that is so patently false that you should immediately question the value of any friend who tries to foist the idea on you.
+This approach is based largely on the outdated notion that "searing locks in juices," an idea that is so patently false that you should immediately question the value of any friend who tries to foist it on you.

-This is because when you place a cool bird over hot coals, it can't actually start crisping up until much of the moisture and fat are rendered out of the skin.
-With the chicken started on the cooler side of the grill, this rendering occurs as the chicken is slowly cooking, so that by the time it hits the hot side of the grill, there is very little moisture and fat left in the skin, allowing it to crisp extremely rapidly.
+This is because when you place a cool bird over hot coals, it can't actually start crisping up until much of the moisture and fat is rendered out of the skin.
+With the chicken started on the cooler side of the grill, this rendering occurs as the chicken is slowly cooking, so that by the time it hits the hot side of the grill, there is very little moisture or fat left in the skin, allowing it to crisp extremely rapidly.

 Not only that, but the bird started over the hot side didn't crisp up evenly.
 Even as the skin on the breast was threatening to burn, there were still pockets of un-rendered fat in the leg joints.